techqueria/website/site/content/communities/_index.md

 ---
 title: Communities 👥️
-description: Safe spaces to network and connect with other Latinx in tech.
+description: Opportunities to network and connect with other Latinx in tech.
 url: /communities/
 ---